 What is Scotiabank?

-It is a bank of Canada ranked in the top 3 in terms of market capitalization and household deposits.
+It is a Bank of Canada-regulated bank, ranked in the top 3 for market capitalization and household deposits.
 It appeared in 1832, initially with its head office in Halifax (Nova Scotia).
 His move to Toronto (Ontario) took place in 1900.
-Now it is a huge structure of the international level, which serves over 25 million clients and offers a wide range of services.
+Now it is a large international-level structure that serves over 25 million clients and offers a wide range of services.

 1832 – 1961

-In 1832, the Bank of Nova Scotia appeared – the future Scotiabank.
+In 1832, the Bank of Nova Scotia became the future Scotiabank.
 It was so-called until 1975.
-The banking institution branches were decorated with a round coat of arms depicting a heraldic shield, divided into three parts.
-In the upper segment, there was a three-masted sailboat, in the middle – a fish, and in the lowest – a bandaged sheaf against the background of an old plow.
+The bank’s branches were decorated with a round coat of arms featuring a heraldic shield divided into three parts.
+In the upper segment was a three-masted sailboat; in the middle, a fish, and in the lowest, a bandaged sheaf against the background of an old plow.
 The point is that the bank was created for transatlantic trade.
-The ships ply between the three parts of the world and transported valuable goods, including agricultural products.
-Therefore, all elements of the emblem had a logical relationship.
+The ships sailed between the three parts of the world, transporting valuable goods, including agricultural products.
+Therefore, all elements of the emblem were logically related.

-The shield was placed in a wreath of flowers and thistle leaves.
-He was also surrounded by a wide frame – a ring with the inscription “THE BANK OF NOVA SCOTIA INC 1832”.
-There were bold dots between the words.
+The shield was placed on a wreath of flowers and thistle leaves.
+He was also surrounded by a wide frame, a ring with the inscription “THE BANK OF NOVA SCOTIA INC 1832” with bold dots between the words.
 Alexander Scott Carter designed this coat of arms in 1921.
 A color reproduction appeared a little later.

 1961 – 1962

 In 1961, the designers created a logo with a double inscription.
 As stated on the bank’s official website, this was the earliest use of the “Scotiabank” wordmark.
-The top line contained the brand name, visually split in half in different fonts.
-For “Scotia,” a handwritten typeface in the Spencerian style of the 18th century was chosen.
+The top line contained the brand name, split in half and set in different fonts.
+For “Scotia,” a handwritten typeface in the 18th-century Spencerian style was chosen.
 She represented Scotiabank as a trustworthy institution with a long tradition.
-But the following letters (“B,” “A,” “N,” and “K”) were converted to uppercase and written in a custom grotesque, which was based on decimal digits from the E-13B font for MICR.
+But the following letters (“B,” “A,” “N,” and “K”) were converted to uppercase and set in a custom grotesque based on decimal digits from the E-13B MICR font.
 The second line was occupied by the phrase “THE BANK OF NOVA SCOTIA.”
 It was typed in a geometric sans-serif typeface.

 1963 – 1974

-In 1962, Scotiabank began to develop the Asian market – primarily the Japanese one.
-To show his global presence in the world, he placed a stylized image of a globe on the logo.
+In 1962, Scotiabank began developing the Asian market, primarily the Japanese market.
+He placed a stylized globe image on the logo to show his global presence.
 The light blue globe was streaked with parallels and meridians.
 At the same time, a white arrow was inside it, directed from the left side to the center.
-This symbol was often supplemented by the brand name and separated the words “Scotia” and “BANK,” written in different fonts, as on the emblem of 1961.
+The brand name often supplemented this symbol, and the words “Scotia” and “BANK” were separated in different fonts, as on the 1961 emblem.

 1974 – 1998

 In 1975, the financial institution changed its name to Scotiabank to make the brand international.
-Simultaneously, a logo appeared with this word and the iconic icon in the form of a stylized “S.” In front of the letter, there was a globe – a symbol of the fact that the multinational company has covered the whole world with its network of branches.
+Simultaneously, a logo appeared with this word and the iconic icon as a stylized “S.” In front of the letter was a globe, a symbol of the multinational company’s global reach through its network of branches.
 The primary color was red, and the secondary color was white.

 Interesting fact!
-The company held a competition among its employees for the best logo for the company.
+The company held a competition among its employees for the best logo.
 As a result, Henry (Hank) Hiroyuki Sagara became the winner.
-The stylish S symbol invented by him until this time serves as the basis for the company logo.
+The stylish S symbol he invented to date serves as the basis for the company logo.

 1998 – 2019

-At the turn of the millennium, there was a rebranding that changed the appearance of the emblem.
+At the turn of the millennium, the emblem was redesigned as part of a rebranding.
 The letter “S” with a globe has moved to the left.
-In turn, the inscription “Scotiabank” has been slightly reduced and moved to the right.
+The inscription “Scotiabank” has been slightly reduced and moved to the right.
 The red has taken on a deep pink hue.

 2019 – today

 In May 2019, the bank’s owners decided to simplify the logo and split it into two parts.
 The wordmark with the updated font has become the main element of Scotiabank’s visual identity.
 The “S” graphic continued to be used as a secondary icon.
-Moreover, the icon’s design has changed markedly: the globe, lined with parallels and meridians, has turned into a simple red circle, and the letter has been transformed from two curving lines of the same color.
+Moreover, the icon’s design has changed markedly: the globe, lined with parallels and meridians, has become a simple red circle, and the letter has been transformed from two curved lines of the same color.

 Font and Colors

 The main symbol of an international financial organization used to look like a real globe, albeit without continents.
-The same graphic element can now be found on the BBC Panorama logo.
+The same graphic element now appears on the BBC Panorama logo.
 In 2019, designers simplified the image as much as possible, focusing on geometric shapes.
-To do this, they removed the vertical and horizontal stripes, and at the same time, separated the two parts of the letter “S,” which was hidden behind the planet.
-The emblem remains recognizable but now resembles an abstract eye with a large round pupil.
+To do this, they removed the vertical and horizontal stripes and, at the same time, separated the two parts of the letter “S” that were hidden behind the planet.
+The emblem remains recognizable, resembling an abstract eye with a large, round pupil.

 What does the Scotiabank logo mean?